Best prices without any hidden costs

 Campstar helps you explore the important things in life!
 Discover more on Youtube, Facebook, Instagram and our blog campstar trends.

-Would you like to get to know Spain by RV?
+Would you like to get to know Spain by campervan?
 Great idea!
 There are many beautiful places in Spain and it's also worth going as far south as Andalusia.
 It's not only the warmest there, but also the most beautiful countryside.
 The special thing about Spain is the variety of different landscapes and climate zones.
-Renting an RV is an ingenious way to get to know Spain in a very individual way.
+Renting a campervan is an ingenious way to get to know Spain in a very individual way.

 In the very south of Spain, in Andalusia, there is also a lot of untouched nature in the breathtakingly beautiful nature reserve Cabo de Gata: craggy cliffs and dark mountains of volcanic rock form a colourful contrast to the whitewashed houses of small villages that nestle romantically between them.
 Herds of goats roaming the steppe-like landscape make time stand still.
 Wonderful beaches with crystal-clear water invite you to swim, and outside the season, an overnight stay with a camper van directly on the beach is usually tolerated, at least for one night.